WORKSHOP

 The Making

-Creating a sculpture that is sensuous and extraordinarily dynamic will transform car design into a new artistic statement.
-Since car design is artistic from the beginning, aesthetically and sensuously oriented works will portray a volume-taking form inspired by the flowing spirit of nature.
-The artwork will refer to the evolution of future vehicles while combining design elements of a car by means of soaring shape transitions that are clearly contoured to lend the sculptures an organic appearance through a natural process.
-During the workshop, students will be translating artistic inspiration into modern examples of car design that combine dramatic proportions with harmony, style, and innovation.
+Creating a sculpture that is both sensuous and extraordinarily dynamic transforms car design into a new artistic statement.
+Since car design is inherently artistic, aesthetically and sensuously oriented works will embody forms inspired by the flowing spirit of nature.
+The sculptures will reference the evolution of future vehicles, combining design elements with soaring shape transitions and clearly contoured lines to give them an organic appearance through a natural and intuitive process.
+During the workshop, students will translate artistic inspiration into contemporary examples of car design, blending dramatic proportions with harmony, style, and innovation.

-During the workshop, various innovative experiments will be in progress.
-The students will produce state-of-the-art units to explore future mobility forms, norms, and concepts while making ''life on the move'' more fascinating for human beings.
-As the car evolves to be more than a form of transport, students are expected to generate ideas that explore the car beyond the metal sculptures and the default packages, which offer an innovative process for new dialogues, multiple narratives, and speculative thinking for future mobility concepts.
+Throughout the workshop, various innovative experiments will take place.
+Students will create state-of-the-art units to explore future mobility forms, norms, and concepts, aiming to make "life on the move" more engaging and meaningful for human beings.
+As the car evolves beyond a mere form of transport, students are encouraged to think beyond traditional automotive design, generating ideas that extend beyond metal sculptures and default packages.
+This innovative process will foster new dialogues, multiple narratives, and speculative thinking about the future of mobility.

-The abstract forms must relate to the future of mobility through their sculptural volumes, use of advanced technological materials, and visual lightness, which are pivotal to the overall design philosophy.
-During the studies, it will be investigated how the form could accentuate a light and dynamic volume through its use of symbolic and aesthetic context, as well as how motion and form could react with one another to amplify the senses and reflect a seamless transition between the vehicle and its environment.
+The abstract forms must connect to the future of mobility through their sculptural volumes, use of advanced technological materials, and visual lightness, all of which are central to the design philosophy.
+During the studies, students will explore how form can emphasize light and dynamic volumes through symbolic and aesthetic contexts.
+Additionally, they will investigate how motion and form interact to amplify sensory experiences, reflecting a seamless transition between the vehicle and its environment.

 ANTROPOMORPHISM AND MECHANOMORPHISM